 - 1 pound butternut squash

 - 2 tsp Kosher salt

 Mist the bottom of a medium soup pot with oil.
 Over medium-high heat saute the onions until they become slightly translucent.

 Add the diced butternut squash and saute a little longer (2-3 minutes).
 Add the apple juice, water, vegetable base and honey.
 Bring to a boil and reduce to a simmer.
 Add the cinnamon stick, salt, pepper and ginger.
 Simmer for 45 min-1hr or until squash is fully cooked.

 Discard the cinnamon stick.
 Transfer the soup to a blender and puree until silky smooth.
 Pass the soup through a strainer, taste and adjust seasoning.
-Serve right away or chill to 40 F within 4 hours.
-Can be garnished with pumpkin seeds, cilantro, pecans, apples, cinnamon or creme fraiche.
+Serve right away, or chill to 40 F within 4 hours.
+Can be garnished with pumpkin seeds, cilantro, pecans, apples, cinnamon, or crème fraîche.